Optimal execution and speculation with trade signals: The model

-where $\zeta\geq 0$ is the half-spread quoted in the book.\bigbreak
+where $\zeta\geq 0$ is the half-spread quoted in the book.

 Next, we describe how the state changes when there are jumps in the order flow.
-A jump can result, for instance, from the trader sending an order of size $\Delta>0$.
+A jump can result, for instance, from an order of size $\Delta>0$ sent by the trader.
 Thus, the asset price changes by $I(\Delta,\lambda)$ where $\lambda$ denotes the pre-trade liquidity level, see \eqref{eq:dynamics_price}.
 When the trader sends an order of size $\Delta>0$, the price impact from her trade affects the trader's post-trade cash position in a nonlinear way.
 To describe this, it is convenient to introduce the function